-At first glance, the Seychelles and Maldives might seem very similar, both offering idyllic islands and atolls, beautiful beaches, luxurious resorts, and some of the very best diving in the Indian Ocean.
+At first glance, the Seychelles and the Maldives might seem very similar – both offering idyllic islands and atolls, beautiful beaches, luxurious resorts, and some of the very best diving in the Indian Ocean.
 So how do you decide which is right for your next scuba diving adventure?
-In this article, we’ll explore what they have in common and how they differ, with details on what to expect above and below water, wildlife, conservation, and more!
+In this article, we’ll explore what they have in common and how they differ, with details on what to expect above and below water, as well as wildlife, conservation, and more!

-Keep reading for all the vital information to help you pick a destination and start planning your trip.
+Keep reading for all the vital information to help you choose between the Seychelles or the Maldives for your next dive vacation.

 Ready to book your holiday to Seychelles or Maldives?